hust-open-atom-club/system-security-dojo-x64/README.md

-# software-security-dojo
+# system-security-dojo
-Dojo for Software Security Course at Huazhong University of Science and Technology
+Dojo for System Security Course at Huazhong University of Science and Technology